Primitive asymptotics in $\phi^4$ vector theory: Setup

 \begin{example} For the graphs in \cref{fig:completion} from left to right, \cref{decompletion_symmetry_factor} reads $\frac{7}{48}=\frac{1}{16}+\frac{1}{12}$.
 In the traditional QFT convention, the graph in the middle of \cref{fig:completion} has three non-isomorphic channels, and a symmetry factor (with external legs fixed) of $\frac 12$.
 Indeed, $3\cdot \frac 12 = \frac{24}{16}= 4! \cdot \frac{1}{16}$, that is, we can reproduce the QFT convention by multiplying with $4!$.
 The graph at the right has four channels and a leg-fixed symmetry factor $\frac 12$, and $4 \cdot \frac 12 = 2 = 4!\cdot \frac{1}{12}$. \end{example}

 The operation $g_1\uplus g_2$ of joining along external edges (\cref{def:uplus}) can equivalently be interpreted as insertion of $g_1$ into the completion $G_2=g_2\cup \left \lbrace v_2 \right \rbrace $ in place of a $(2p)$-valent vertex~$v_2$, denoted by $ g_1 \circ_{v_2} G_2:=g_1 \uplus g_2$.
 This notation can be extended to insertion of 2-valent subgraphs into edges with the convention that an edge is formally identified with a 2-valent vertex of the graph.
 In \cref{sec:combinatorial_properties}, we show that the circuit partition polynomial $J(G,N)$ factorizes under joining of graphs (\cref{lem:factorization_J}).
-Recall the comment below \cref{def:TGN}, namely for a $(2p)$-valent vertex we divide by $ (2p-1)!!$ to account for its $(2p-1)!!$ decompositions analogous to \cref{fig:vertex_decomposition}.
+Recall from \cref{def:TGN} that we divide by $ (2p-1)!!$ for each $(2p)$-valent vertex to go from $J(G,N)$ to $T(G,N)$.

 \begin{lemma} \begin{enumerate} \item Let $g_1$ be a $(2p)$-valent graph, $G_1=g_1 \uplus \left \lbrace v \right \rbrace $ its completion (\cref{def:completion_decompletion}), and $\pmelon$ the multiedge graph with $(2p-1)$ loops (\cref{lem:multiedge_J}).
 Then